LatiteScripting/Scripts/debugging.md

 # How to debug your scripts

+Script Debugging currently only works when using Latite on Minecraft versions below 1.19.50.
+Additionally, some JavaScript features will be lost when using Latite Scripting on these versions.

 ## Prerequisites
+- Latite Client on an older Minecraft version (below 1.19.40)
-- A Latite Client script
+- A Latite Client Plugin to debug
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) (with [Just-in-Time debugging](https://learn.microsoft.com/en-us/visualstudio/debugger/debug-using-the-just-in-time-debugger?view=vs-2022) enabled)

 To enable JIT debugging, go to Visual Studio Installer and make sure Just-in-Time option